Pink-Crab/PinkCrab-Plugin-Framework-Docs/setup.md

 ## composer.json

 This is an example of the composer.json file used in our boilerplate.
-If you do not plan on running any tests \(BUT YOU SHOULD!!!!\), you can remove the require-dev packags and the script listings as they will not be needed.
+If you do not plan on running any tests \(BUT YOU SHOULD!!!!\), you can remove the require-dev packages and the script listings as they will not be needed.

 ```javascript
 {